Christen Press: 2019: FIFA Women's World Cup

-2019 FIFA Women's World Cup

 On May 2, 2019, Press was named to the final 23–player roster for the 2019 FIFA Women's World Cup—this was her second time to play for the Cup.

 Press appeared in all three group stage games and started and played the full 90 minutes in the second group match against Chile.
 She was a second-half substitute in both the Round of 16 and the quarter-final matches.
 Press started the semi-final match against England and scored a goal in the 10th minute, to put the USA ahead 1–0, the United States would go on to win 2–1, advancing to their third straight World Cup Final.
 Press appeared in the World Cup Final as a second-half substitute replacing Megan Rapinoe.
-She was one of four U.S players to play in all seven World Cup games.
+She was one of four U.S. players to play in all seven World Cup games.
 The United States defeated the Netherlands 2–0 in the Final, to win their second consecutive World Cup.
 This was Press' second World Cup win.

 On November 7, 2019, Press became the 12th player in USWNT history to score 50 international goals.
 Her 50th goal occurred in the 28th minute of a friendly against Sweden.
 The United States won 3-2 and Press also recorded an assist in the game.
 Press finished 2019 with 5 goals and 12 assists.
 Her 12 assists lead the team, she was also the only member of the USWNT to appear in all 24 games in 2019.

 2020

 Press was named to the 20-player roster for the 2020 CONCACAF Olympic Qualifying tournament, which was her second time participating in Olympic qualifying.
 Press scored in all three group stage games, including two goals against Costa Rica.
 She also scored in the semi-final against Mexico.
 After the United States defeated Canada in the Championship game, Press was awarded the Golden Ball as the tournaments best player.

 Press was named to the United States' 23-player roster for the 2020 SheBelieves Cup, where she appeared in all three matches.
 She was joint top scorer of the tournament notching two goals, one against England on March 5 and one against Japan on March 11.
 She also registered the assist on a game-winning goal against Spain on March 8, delivering a set piece to teammate Julie Ertz.
 The United States won the tournament, having won all three of their matches.

 Press was named to the roster when the United States traveled to the Netherlands to face off in a friendly on November 27 in Breda.
 The team won 2-0 and Press registered another international assist on a goal scored by Rose Lavelle.
-Press lead the team in goals total with seven scored, in which she was tied with teammate Lindsey Horan, and registered three assists in 2020.
+Press led the team in goals total with seven scored, in which she was tied with teammate Lindsey Horan, and registered three assists in 2020.